 Protected characteristic Is there likely to be a specific impact on people with this characteristic?
 List the mitigations proposed for each impact, stating whether the impact will be reduced or removed.
-Please state proposed timescale for mitigations. classes (see note 3) article 9 condition for processing.
-Influencing compliance may improve practices for SCD processing across the CMP sector.
-Multiple protected characteristics (see note 4)
+Please state proposed timescale for mitigations. characteristic which has been inferred via the unlawful use of cookies or similar tracking technologies.
+Multiple protected characteristics (see note 4) Yes - see above